octoblu/microblu_mqtt/README.md

 One note about the cc3000 is it is a VERY big library.
 We've had to make a few changes.
 The sketch no longer supports capabilty query.
 Most likely that doesn't mean anything to you so don't worry about it.

 ##Install CC3200
+__WARNING__: CC3200 support is experimental and still in development, some functionality may not yet be supported.

 These are instructions for a CC3200 LaunchPad:
 * http://www.ti.com/tool/cc3200-launchxl